Famianus of Compostela: Biography

 Famianus was born on 1090 to a wealthy family.
 However, he left his wealthy life and gave all of his property to the poor.
 Afterwards, he lived the life of a poor pilgrim.
 During this time period, he visited many Christian holy sites in Italy and Spain, including Rome.
 He eventually joined a Cistercian monastery at Osera de Ebro in Spain.
 He went to the Holy Land in 1146.
 He died in Italy.

+Legacy

+In 1511 Pope Julius II granted plenary indulgence to those who visited the saint's sanctuary in Gallese on his feast day; Pope Paul V confirmed the indulgence in 1607.